Enceladus: Tectonic features

 Voyager 2 found several types of tectonic features on Enceladus, including troughs, scarps, and belts of grooves and ridges.
 Results from Cassini suggest that tectonics is the dominant mode of deformation on Enceladus, including rifts, one of the more dramatic types of tectonic features that were noted.
 These canyons can be up to 200 km long, 5–10 km wide, and 1 km deep.
 Such features are geologically young, because they cut across other tectonic features and have sharp topographic relief with prominent outcrops along the cliff faces.

 Evidence of tectonics on Enceladus is also derived from grooved terrain, consisting of lanes of curvilinear grooves and ridges.
 These bands, first discovered by Voyager 2, often separate smooth plains from cratered regions.
 Grooved terrains such as the Samarkand Sulci are reminiscent of grooved terrain on Ganymede.
-However, unlike those seen on Ganymede, grooved topography on Enceladus is generally more complex.
+Unlike those seen on Ganymede, grooved topography on Enceladus is generally more complex.
 Rather than parallel sets of grooves, these lanes often appear as bands of crudely aligned, chevron-shaped features.

 In other areas, these bands bow upwards with fractures and ridges running the length of the feature.
 Cassini observations of the Samarkand Sulci have revealed dark spots (125 and 750 m wide) located parallel to the narrow fractures.
 Currently, these spots are interpreted as collapse pits within these ridged plain belts.

 In addition to deep fractures and grooved lanes, Enceladus has several other types of tectonic terrain.
 Many of these fractures are found in bands cutting across cratered terrain.
-These fractures probably propagate down only a few hundred meters into the crust.
+These fractures probably propagate down only a few hundred metres into the crust.
 Many have probably been influenced during their formation by the weakened regolith produced by impact craters, often changing the strike of the propagating fracture.

 Another example of tectonic features on Enceladus are the linear grooves first found by Voyager 2 and seen at a much higher resolution by Cassini.
 These linear grooves can be seen cutting across other terrain types, like the groove and ridge belts.
 Like the deep rifts, they are among the youngest features on Enceladus.
 However, some linear grooves have been softened like the craters nearby, suggesting that they are older.
 Ridges have also been observed on Enceladus, though not nearly to the extent as those seen on Europa.
-These ridges are relatively limited in extent and are up to one kilometer tall.
+These ridges are relatively limited in extent and are up to one kilometre tall.
 One-kilometer high domes have also been observed.
 Given the level of resurfacing found on Enceladus, it is clear that tectonic movement has been an important driver of geology for much of its history.